 Have You Been Served a Federal Search Warrant?
 Here’s What You Need to Know

-A federal search warrant may be issued if officials have probable cause to believe that your property contains evidence of a crime.
+A search and seizure warrant may be issued if federal officials have probable cause to believe that your property contains evidence of a crime.
 Learn more here from the Law Office of Valery Nechay.

 In a criminal investigation, an agency may ask a federal magistrate judge to sign a search warrant, allowing them to look through the person’s property.
 In order to gain entry to the premises, the agents must have an affidavit that outlines how the crime was committed, what evidence they have, and what they want to search (person, property, and/or vehicle).